mselim6022/DOR/README.md

 The product consists of 2 motors, 3 Raspberry Pi's, 1 PiCam, 2 motor controllers that are moved using string that is connected to the motors.

 #### Set-Up Instructions:
+Situate the components in its right place
+Turn on the motors and connect it to the motor controllers Download the DOR package
+Import it onto any Python runnable software
+Open PiCam.py once the physical setup is complete to determine a reference image for the door being closed Run the GUI.py to download the APK for an Android device (Version 9 and above is optimal) If the DC motor speed is too high, navigate to DCmotor.py and run it Once running you can adjust the speed to low, medium, or high.
+(Defaulted to high) Enjoy your very own DOR!